Managing Agents

 • Selecting some text and pressing the double-quote key wraps the selection in quotes rather than replacing it.

-Invalid JSON is rejected on save with an inline error — the agent is never started with malformed meta.
-An empty object ({}) is treated as "no meta" and is stored as absent.
+Invalid JSON is rejected on save with an inline error.
+An empty object ({}) is treated as "no settings" and the agent runs with nothing extra attached.

 Applying Changes